-- Stage 1A is found in the chest wall in one side of the chest in the lining and may also be found in the lining of the chest cavity between the lungs and/or the lining that covers the diaphragm.
+- Stage 1A is found in one side of the chest wall lining and may also be found in the chest cavity between the lungs and/or the lining that covers the diaphragm.
 Cancer has not spread to the lining that covers the lung.

 Mesothelioma Prognosis for Early Diagnosis

 Early diagnosis (Stages 1 and 2) gives your doctors a much better chance to successfully treat the disease.
 The American Cancer Society reports that the median (mid-range) survival for patients in the early stages of pleural mesothelioma (which makes up 75 percent of all cases) is for 21 months after their diagnosis.
 Historically, half the patients lived longer than 21 months, and half lived for less.

 Early diagnosis means getting treated sooner.
 People with a history of exposure to asbestos should be looking for possible symptoms.
 They are similar to bad colds, flu, and stomach viruses, like coughing up blood, changes in bowel movements, and constantly feeling tired or short of breath.
 If these symptoms don’t go away after a few days, see your doctor.